tabularelf/Stickers/2.0/region.md

 Places a decal with the suppled `sprite_index`, `image_index`, `x` and `y` arguments.
 Optionally `xscale`, `yscale`, `angle`, `colour`, `alpha` and `z` may be specified.
 Depending on the arguments filled, `.Add()` will attempt to call whichever `.Add*()` function that is necessary, potentially giving an optimized enough path.
 Should you know exactly what you need, it is highly suggested to use the other `.Add*()` functions down below, as they may be faster overall.

+?> Clamping is applied to ensure that the sprites fit within the region boundaries.

 ### `.AddBasic(sprite_index, image_index, x, y)`

 Returns: `self`.